 New York is home to plenty of museums, but this one may just be the tastiest yet.
-The Museum of Ice Cream (MOIC) announced on Wednesday that it will open a permanent location in SoHo this fall.
+The Museum of Ice Cream (MOIC) announced that it will open a location in SoHo on December 14th!

 Some of the multi-sensory installations at MOIC’s New York location will include a three-story slide, a floating table of treats, a New York-inspired “Celestial Subway” exhibit and even the museum’s biggest sprinkle pool to date!
 (MOIC’s San Francisco location boasts a pool filled with nearly 100 million biodegradable sprinkles.)